Prairie Hills Motorsports Club

-Project Shelved
+Project shelved

 In 2008, though all the pieces are in place to construct a world class racing facility, the state of the economy at that time meant the necessary funds simply were not available.

-Project Progress
+Project progress

-In November 2007, Prairie Hills received final approval for development of the Club from the Newton County Planning Commission.
-The Club was initially expected to be in full operation by April 2009, but numerous unforeseen issues led to delaying the start of construction.
+In November 2007, Prairie Hills received final approval for development of the club from the Newton County Planning Commission.
+The club was initially expected to be in full operation by April 2009, but numerous unforeseen issues led to delaying the start of construction.
 On July 6, 2009, Prairie Hills Motorsports Club received unanimous approval from the Newton County Commissioners for their requested rezoning and Planned Unit Development.
-On July 24, 2009 Prairie Hills management issued a press release announcing they would "move forward at a rapid pace to begin construction of the largest road course facility in North America."
+On July 24, 2009, Prairie Hills management issued a press release announcing they would "move forward at a rapid pace to begin construction of the largest road course facility in North America."
 On April 9, 2010, the Newton County Board of Commissioners voted to adopt an ordinance establishing the Prairie Hills Economic Improvement District (EID) which will provide support for The Prairie Hills Motorsport Club, an economic improvement project to be developed in Newton County.
 The formation of the Prairie Hills EID Board will consist of representatives from the Newton County government, the landowner, and the Prairie Hills Motorsport Club.
 The establishment of the Prairie Hills EID allows for a per-use assessment on all attendees or users of Prairie Hills products or services.

-Facility Design
+Facility design

 Designed by noted race track architect Paxton Waters, the final development would have included a prominent hotel, conference center, restaurant, spa, retail space, garages, condominiums, karting track, and a 6,000 to 8,000 seat amphitheater.

 Duke Energy also agreed to erect 240 ft-tall wind turbines on part of the site, generating electricity feeding a multi-state power grid.
 Prairie Hills developers said the turbines would be part of the features of renewable energy incorporated in the site design.

-Race Track Design
+Race track design

 Noted former Formula One and Champ Car racing driver Derek Daly completed the final design of the more than seven miles (11 km) of racing surface in the Prairie Hills facility, incorporating multiple shorter courses which were configured for different driver skill levels.
 Daly's design included features that would have provided unique features to the course, including corners modeled after the world famous tracks he has driven, most notably an over and under section, along with FIA certification.